-This easy 25-minute Crab Linguine Pasta is made with fresh crab meat along with 9 simple-to-find ingredients!
-This seafood pasta is so fresh, bright and light, yet buttery, rich and seriously satisfying!
+This easy 25-minute Crab Linguine Pasta recipe is made with fresh crab meat along with 9 simple-to-find ingredients!
+This crabmeat pasta is so fresh, bright and light, yet buttery, rich and seriously satisfying!
 It’s an easy, no-fuss dinner your family is guaranteed to love!

-This recipe is flexible and totally customizable, plus I’ve included instructions for using canned crab meat or cooking whole crabs and crab legs at home!
-Continue to read on for helpful tips, and don’t miss the in-depth step-by-step photos in the post!
+Read on for instructions on using canned crab meat or cooking whole crabs and crab legs at home.
+Plus, don’t miss the in-depth step-by-step photos in the middle of the post.

 Hi, friends!
-Pasta lover’s rejoice, because today I’m sharing what is sure to become your favorite summer pasta recipe!
+Crab and pasta lover’s rejoice, because today I’m sharing what is sure to become your favorite summer pasta recipe!
 While this lush crab meat linguine looks elegant and possibly slightly intimidating to prepare, it’s actually incredibly easy and totally painless to put together!

-This shellfish pasta is fresh, flavorful and light, yet comforting and totally luxurious!
+This crab and pasta recipe is fresh, flavorful and light, yet comforting and totally luxurious!

 But, not only is this seafood pasta totally sublime in taste, it’s also the ultimate quick and easy dinner!
 This no-fuss recipe uses simple pantry staples and easy to find fresh ingredients to get dinner on the table in a matter of minutes!
 With just 10 minutes of prep and 15 minutes of active cook time you can create a luxe dinner anyone and everyone will love!
 Whether you are feeding your family or entertaining friends, this is the perfect recipe to keep in your back pocket when you are aiming to please!

-- Totally customizable!
-You can completely customize this flexible recipe!
+• Totally customizable!
+You can completely customize this flexible crab and pasta recipe!
 Try using a combination of crab and shrimp, throw in some bacon or use crab legs instead of canned crab meat!

 Crab pasta is a simple Italian pasta dish.
 As the name suggests, this no-fuss dish features: lump crab meat, onions, garlic, Italian seasonings, fresh herbs and linguine (or any variety of long, thin pasta) in a white wine and butter sauce.
 Crab meat pasta can be kept minimalist, or it can include a variety of tasty additions, such as cherry tomatoes, lemon zest and freshly grated cheese.